afri123/unifi-monitor-card/README.md

 Since styling is now natively supported and fully customizable via the Visual Editor (including typography, colors, and backgrounds), you rarely need [card-mod](https://github.com/thomasloven/lovelace-card-mod).
 The built-in `style` configuration uses standard Home Assistant CSS variables (`var(--ha-card-background)`) out of the box, ensuring perfect integration with your current theme (Light/Dark mode).

 ## 🙏 Credits
-- **Hardware Images:** High-quality UniFi device images are pulled from the excellent [cyberconsecurity/Unifi](https://github.com/cyberconsecurity/Unifi) repository.
+- **Hardware Images:** High-quality UniFi device images are originally curated by the excellent [cyberconsecurity/Unifi](https://github.com/cyberconsecurity/Unifi) repository.

 ## 🤝 Contributing
 Feel free to open an issue or submit a pull request if you have ideas for new features or find a bug!